promptpirate-x/discord-id-bypass-tool/README.md

 ### Edit: The trick above has been patched into the Persona/k-ID system apparently.
 My tool still works for most people, but some people are failing selfie checks no matter what model or tool they use, and I'm not certain why

 ### I've added an older looking male model, you just need to download the zip file, along with the zo1 and z02 file (its a split archive)

-# UPDATE 2
-Discord "may" be adding blink tests now, so let me know if they are and ill map that with an update.
-Either way, Discord is rooted in the short/long term, time to bail.
-This will help anons who've been locked out if they need to find out where the server they were in is migrating to.
-Message me on X or Discord (womp) if they add in new requirements for the selfie-check, as I'll have no idea otherwise.
-If you find a better looking free model thats fully rigged, let me know and I'll update the repo

 ### Harambe Memorial Day Is Coming Soon, Lest We Forget 🕊🙏
 <div align="center">